ruslanmv/ruslanmv.github.io/_posts/2022-09-13-Text-to-Video-Messages-From-Youtube.md

 ## Step 14 - Shutdown your instance and stop and delete instance

-Thank you for use this notebook.
+Thank you being here.
 Don't forget delete your instance after use.

 The python version of this program is hosted the **HuggingFace** space [Tex2Lip](https://huggingface.co/spaces/ruslanmv/Text2Lip)